-The most important question to consider when you’re ready to replace a bathroom vanity: What will fit?
-If you’re replacing an existing vanity, measure its height, width, and depth, noting if you have room to gain in any direction, or any existing features (such as mirrors, outlets, or doorways) to work around.
+The most important question to consider when you’re planning how to install a bathroom vanity: What will fit?
+If you’re replacing an existing bathroom vanity, measure its height, width, and depth, noting if you have room to gain in any direction, or any existing features (such as mirrors, outlets, or doorways) to work around.
 Measure the location of your drain, too.
 Keep those measurements close when you’re on the hunt for a new one.
 To save time, filter your search by dimensions on retailers’ websites.
 Ideally, choose one that extends all the way to the wall—leaving small gaps means stuff will inevitably fall into that space.

 Note: To comply with standard building codes, the edge of your vanity must be at least 18 inches from the center of the toilet.